lsst-dm/dmtn-256/index.rst

  - Setting up the destination AP database location with apdb script `make_apdb.py`
  - If running with HTCondor resource manager, then allocate the needed resources, this is typically done in USDF (link to the htcondor help)

 The run results can be found in the destination repository chosen when using the configuration.
-In our case we ran three different instances or "flavors" of subtractions, but we also changed some configuration for the pipeline in the case of pre-convoluution, as the source detection step needs a special configuration.
+In our case we ran three different instances or "flavors" of subtractions, but we also changed some configuration for the pipeline in the case of pre-convolution, as the source detection step needs a special configuration.